 CAM hired around 50 aviation experts from around the world and Lao, being the youngest in the company at that time, felt very fortunate to learn from them.
 Part of her job in marketing involved working with other departments — from Engineering to Strategic Planning to the Accounting Department — which allowed her to deepen her knowledge in all things aviation.

-As pioneers in Macau’s first airport, the team learned everything from scratch.
+As pioneers in Macao’s first airport, the team learned everything from scratch.
 She distinctly remembers their Marketing Manager Anita Lee, a local with extensive marketing background, and Marketing Director Roger Stephenson, an Australian with over 20 years’ experience in Qantas.
 He used his own time to teach the locals in CAM, including Lao herself, gathering them for aviation classes an hour ahead of work.
 “We got really good opportunities to learn.
 He taught me a lot about aviation.”

 Her seven years at CAM also afforded Lao the opportunity to attend airport and aviation conferences and seminars all over the world.
 She eagerly took advantage of this, meeting with experienced professionals and making connections with other “young faces” in attendance year after year.